 - If the engine is abruptly stopped before it has cooled down, its service life may be shortened.
 Avoid sudden stop except an emergency. - When the engine is overheated, do not stop immediately.
-Run the engine at a mid range speed to allow it to cool down, then stop it. - 1 Check if the parking brake switch is in the LOCK position. - (2) Check if the forward-reverse lever is in the neutral position. - 3 Run the engine at low speed without operating the equipment for about 5 minutes.
+Run the engine at a mid range speed to allow it to cool down, then stop it. - 1 Check if the parking brake switch is in the lock (ON) position. - 2 Check if the gear selector lever is in the neutral position. - 3 Run the engine at low speed without operating the equipment for about 5 minutes.